 Feed your soul with live music and theatre and take in the sights of design and architecture like no other city, then rejuvenate in a luxury spa and relax in a posh hotel.
 In between bites, Toronto offers a wealth of parks, music festivals and family-friendly activities.
 Once you’ve experienced Toronto you’ll keep coming back for more.

 To check hotel package deals and to plan your trip to Toronto visit SeeTorontoNow.com or flip through the latest food guide from Tourism Toronto here.

 STORIES FROM THE REGION

-For those looking for the quintessential Toronto experience, we recommend a trip up the CN Tower followed by lunch at 360 Restaurant – where the menus are themed after the cities coolest neighborhoods.
-If keeping your feet on solid ground is more your style, head to Le Select Bistro near by for classic French dishes or Marben for local riffs on traditional English fare.
-Follow it up with oysters, champagne and cocktails at the not-so-secret bar Cloak.
+For those looking for the quintessential Toronto experience, we recommend a trip up the CN Tower followed by lunch at 360 Restaurant.
+If keeping your feet on solid ground is more your style, head to Marben for local riffs on traditional English fare.
+Follow it up with oysters, champagne and cocktails at their not-so-secret speakeasy, The Cloak Bar.